Event Management

 dedup_key

-are sent to two different integrations on the same service, they will not be deduplicated and will trigger different incidents instead.
+are sent to two different integrations on the same service, they will not be deduplicated and separate incidents will trigger.

-If the event key field isn't provided, PagerDuty will automatically open a new incident with a unique key.
+If the event key field is blank or not present, PagerDuty will automatically open a new incident with a unique key.

 To learn more about how to deduplicate incidents, please visit our Developer Documentation.